-These FHA programs are known as the Standard 203k, and also the Streamline 203k.
+These FHA programs are known as the Standard 203k and the Streamline 203k.

 New FHA Construction Loan

 The FHA Construction To Permanent Mortgage Program is a short-term building loan that transitions into a permanent FHA loan after you build the home.
-The building is handled by a qualified contractor approved by the loan lender, and the Federal Housing Administration insures these types of new construction loans so that loan lenders feel more secure and will give out more money up-front for fewer requirements.
+A loan lender first approves a constructor who is going to do all the renovating, and the Federal Housing Administration insures these types of new construction loans so that loan lenders feel more secure.
+Thus, they will give out more money up-front for fewer requirements.

 FHA construction loan requirements are lower than the requirements for other types of construction loans, and they have smaller down payments.
 203K mortgages are a type of FHA construction loan that is best for an existing home that requires repair or rebuilding.
-As mentioned before, there are two kinds of 203K FHA New Construction Loan:
+As we mentioned before, there are two kinds of 203K FHA Construction Loan:

 Standard and Streamline

 The FHA is not a home loan lender.
 Rather, it’s an insurer of home loans.
 As an insurer, the FHA offers a backstop to home loan lenders who make a loan that meets the agency’s specifications for insurance.

-For example, the FHA will certainly guarantee a mortgage if the home buyer’s FICO score meet specified minimums (e.g; 580 or higher); and, if the borrower is a legal resident of the United States; and, if the borrower’s month-to-month earnings is reasonable regard the household’s monthly debts.
+For example, the FHA will certainly guarantee a mortgage if the home buyer’s FICO score meets the minimums (e.g; 580 or higher).
+Also, if the borrower is a legal resident of the United States; and, if the borrower’s month-to-month earnings are reasonable regard the household’s monthly debts.

-The FHA releases a series of such standards which, collectively, are known as the FHA mortgage guidelines.
-Loans which meet FHA guidelines can be insured, and loans which could be guaranteed can be accepted.
+The FHA releases a series of such standards, FHA mortgage guidelines.
+Loans that meet FHA guidelines can be insured, and the lenders surely approve these loans.

 FHA guidelines also consist of stipulations for certain “programs”, which may fall outside the spectrum of the typical mortgage applicant.

-A FHA 203k Construction Loan can be utilized by owner-occupants of a residential property, local governments, and other qualified non-profits.
-It can be used to purchase and/or renovate a residence with up to 4 units, and can be used in a multi-use structure with certain exception.
+An FHA 203k Construction Loan can be utilized by owner-occupants of a residential property, local governments, and other qualified non-profits.
+They can use the loan to purchase and/or renovate a residence with up to 4 units.
+Also, the loan can help with a multi-use structure with certain exceptions.

 FHA Construction Loan Requirements